 Saturday's track & field meet will take place at Myron Partridge Stadium & Sheila Tarr-Smith Field.

-Enoch Borozinski, who came to UNLV in September of 2010, enters his second year as an assistant track and field coach at UNLV.
-Borozinski will be in charge of developing the horizontal and vertical jumpers as well as the multi-event student-athletes.
+Enoch Borozinski, who came to UNLV in September of 2010, enters his fourth year as an assistant track and field coach at UNLV.
+Borozinski is in charge of developing the horizontal and vertical jumpers as well as the multi-event student-athletes.

-Borozinski spent the past seven years as an assistant coach at Syracuse University where he coached six student-athletes to the NCAA Championship in eight different events.
+Prior to joining the UNLV track & field program, Borozinski spent the previous seven years as an assistant coach at Syracuse University where he coached six student-athletes to the NCAA Championship in eight different events.
 Three of those eight went on being named All-Americans.
 He mentored three BIG EAST Most Outstanding Field recipients and enjoyed 15 conference event champions.
 His student-athletes currently hold 10 school records in field events.

 Borozinski is no stranger to the Silver State, as he is a 1995 graduate of Nevada, Reno, where he was the 1994 NCAA Division I national champion in the decathlon.
 He served as a graduate assistant coach at UNR from 1995-97 and as a volunteer assistant at UNLV from 1999-2002.
 He also worked as an assistant coach at Coronado High School directing the school's hurdlers and pole vaulters.

 A 2004 inductee into UNR's Hall of Fame, Borozinski was the 1994 Big West Conference Male Track & Field Athlete of the Year.